-Note: this essay first appeared on the LymeBrave Foundation blog on January 9th, 2018 and on The Mighty on January 19th 2018.
+This article was first published on the LymeBrave Foundation blog on January 9th, 2018 and on The Mighty on January 19th 2018.
+Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 The universe was speaking to me long before I was finally diagnosed with Lyme disease in 2016.
 It was communicating with me through my symptoms, each one a wake up call to pay attention.
 Unfortunately, I ignored it over and over again.
 The first alarm was the panic attacks, then the shooting pain, the rapid heart rate, the swollen lymph nodes, on and on.
 And I didn't listen.